2021 Grant Recipients

-- An inclusive environment for everyone, regardless of race, ethnicity, religion, color, national origin, age, disability (physical or mental), sexual orientation, gender identity, parental status, marital status, as well as gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, or physical appearance.
+- Provided an inclusive environment for everyone, regardless of race, ethnicity, religion, color, national origin, age, disability (physical or mental), sexual orientation, gender identity, parental status, marital status, as well as gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, or physical appearance.
 We expect professional companies to celebrate unique differences, create a welcoming and inclusive experience, and comply with all applicable federal, state and local laws and ordinances, including but not limited to those that bar discrimination on the characteristics above or any other characteristic protected by law

-- Comply with Fair Labor Standards
+- Compliance with Fair Labor Standards

 What is SETC’s definition of a professional outdoor theatre?